How to Read a Window Schedule

 Step 3: Identify Window Types

-Window operation types affect function and code compliance:
+Window operation types affect function and code compliance.
+Operable windows may be required for emergency egress in residential occupancies:

 Step 4: Check Frame Material